evocn/evocn.github.io/content/posts/fountainhead.md

 What does that mean for what I know?

 ## The Fountainhead
 is a book by Ayn Rand which I read recently.
-It crushed me.

 Its portrayal of two characters trapped in the drama of all creation cut straight to the heart of my fears.